digitalbiblesociety/lamedh/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A set of multipurpose css stylesheets for styling Bible output from usfm/usx.
+A set of multipurpose css and xslt stylesheets for styling Bible output from usfm/usx.
 It makes a general assumption that each element generated from the source bible files will be given a class that matches the style attribute.

 Our goal is to fully support style outputs for Bibles distributed as:
 * html